-Probability of Reaching Proficency on FAST aReading
+Probability of Reaching Proficiency on FAST aReading

 Logistic regression was used to determine the differences in probabilities of reaching end-of-year FAST aReading proficiency for students based upon their performance in PowerUp.
-Whether students were proficient on FAST at the end of the year was regressed on whether they reached the Advanced Zone in all three Zones, or completed PowerUp, by the end of the year.
-Covariates were included for whether they were proficient on FAST at the beginning of the year and their demographics (grade, gender, race/ethnicity, IEP/special education status and English Learner status).
+Whether students were proficient on FAST at the end of the year was regressed on whether or not they reached the Advanced Zone in all three Zones, or completed PowerUp, by the end of the year.

+Covariates were included for whether they were proficient on FAST at the beginning of the year and their demographics (grade, gender, race/ethnicity, IEP/special education status, and English Learner status).
 Variables were added sequentially to the model and only retained in subsequent models if they were significant predictors of FAST proficiency and significantly improved model fit.
 The final model is presented in Table 5.
-Students were only included in the analysis, if they had both a beginning and end of year FAST aReading data and all necessary control variables.
+Students were only included in the analysis, if they had both beginning- and end-of-year FAST aReading data and all necessary control variables.

-As seen in Table 5, reaching the Advanced Zone or Above in all three strands of PowerUp was a significant, positive predictor of end-of-year FAST aReading proficiency ($Odds\ Ratio = 4.88$, CI = 3.01 - 7.91, p < 0.001).
-Reaching Advanced or Above in PowerUp was associated with a higher probability that students had proficient scores on FAST at the end of the year.
-This was true even when accounting for the variance explained by beginning of the year proficiency, English Learner status, and IEP/special education status.
+As seen in Table 5, reaching the Advanced Zone or Above in all three strands of PowerUp was a significant, positive predictor of end-of-year FAST aReading proficiency (Odds Ratio = 4.88, CI = 3.01 - 7.91, $\rho < 0.001$).
+Reaching Advanced or Above in PowerUp was associated with a higher probability students had proficient scores on FAST at the end of the year.
+This was true even when accounting for the variance explained by beginning-of-the-year proficiency, English Learner status, and IEP/special education status.
 Grade, gender, and race/ethnicity were not predictive of proficiency on FAST in this sample, so these variables were not included in the final model.

-In order to better understand this model predicted probabilities were computed based upon whether or not students reached Advanced or above in PowerUp and whether or not they were proficient at the beginning of the year.
+To better understand this model, predicted probabilities were computed based upon whether or not students reached Advanced or above in PowerUp and whether or not they were proficient at the beginning of the year.
 To compute these probabilities, EL and IEP/SPED status were held constant.